Optimized Correlation Measures in Holography: Applications in holography

 We can again apply MMI to find:

-and since the lower bound is achievable by the trivial extension, we find that the multipartite $E_{\text{sq}}$ is equal to one-half the multipartite mutual information.
+and since the lower bound is achievable by the trivial extension, we find that the $n$-party $E_{\text{sq}}$ is equal to one-half the $n$-party mutual information.
 This confirms the conjecture made in \cite{Umemoto:2019jlz}, and, just as in the bipartite case, immediately implies that the multipartite $E_{\text{sq}}^c$ equal $\frac{1}{2}I$.
 We can similarly find the dual to the multipartite CEMI \cite{PhysRevLett.101.140501}:

 and the lower bound is again achievable by the trivial extension, and hence the multipartite $E_I$ is dual to the multipartite $\frac{1}{2}I$.